neuefische/wd-flipped-classroom-curriculum/sessions/js-functions-2/js-functions-2.md

 In this session you will learn:

-- [ ] how to return values from a function
+- [ ] what a return statement of a function is and how to use it in your JavaScript functions
 - [ ] what an `early return` is
 - [ ] how to write functions with the `fat arrow notation`